Shopify/polaris/polaris.shopify.com/content/components/card.md

 ## Accessibility

-The required `title` prop gives the card a level 2 heading (`<h2>`).
+The `title` prop gives the card a level 2 heading (`<h2>`).
 This helps with readability and provides structure to screen reader users.

 If you use the `subdued` prop on a card or section, make sure that the card or section `title` conveys the reason for using `subdued`.
 This ensures that merchants with low vision, including those who use screen readers, can identify that the content is inactive or less important.